Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 5. Formosan Aboriginal Culture Village (九族文化村)

 I’m not going to lie here…the combination of aboriginal culture center and theme/amusement park (complete with ”European garden & Mansion”, a popular theme at many of Taiwan’s theme parks built in the 80s) at Formosan Aboriginal Culture Village unsettling.
-This is cultural appropriation at its finest, not to mention that ticket prices are pretty steep.
+This is cultural appropriation at its finest.

 The Chinese name “9 Tribes Culture Village” (九族文化村) harks back to a time when only nine aboriginal tribes were officially recognized in Taiwan (today there are 16).